Safety First!

 Rulebook

 All businesses have a Rulebook, sometimes euphemized as an "employee manual".
-It is the top-level source where standing instructions/policies (such as "employees must wash their hands before returning to work") are either posted directly, or have their ancillary manuals specified.
-Railroads are businesses, and they especially require a Rulebook as the authoritative place to specify safety and operating information.
+It is the top-level source where standing instructions/policies (such as "employees must wash their hands before returning to work") are either posted directly, or have their ancillary manuals (such as Glossaries) specified.
+Railroads are businesses, and they especially require a Rulebook (it can be a digital book) as the authoritative place to specify safety and operating information.
+The Rulebook is the official mouthpiece for the railroads Superintendent, and it is updated whenever major permanent changes take effect.
+All employees must sign that they have received the latest Rulebook.

 The model railroads Rulebook is the place where standing instructions for our simulated train crew (and we layout users) are kept.
-Every model railroad should have one, and at the very least it need only contain one sentence:
+While most real railroads have standardized their rule numbering between railroads on a national level over the decades, this has mainly been to facilitate ease in re-training employees coming from a competitors railroad.
+It is more practical for 3rail modelers to impose their own rule numbering (as well as other communication schemes used on the model railroad).
+Every model railroad should have Rulebook, and at the very least it need only contain one sentence:

 "Turn off the Main Power when you have finished using the layout.".

 If you have ever ridden a bus or flown on a plane, you have been exposed to a slimmed-down Public Timetable.
-A Full Timetable is where information about all of the days planned train movements are listed.
-It displays snapshots of both When and Where a scheduled train is supposed to be.
+An Employee Timetable is where information about all of the days planned train movements are listed (as well as other details, such as unique information about a specific spur).
+The Employee Timetable is closely linked with the railroads standard clock [EXPLANATION], and displays snapshots of both When and Where a scheduled train is supposed to be.
 As such, a scheduled train must never leave ahead of its schedule.
-Timetables may be modified by an authorized authority, such as a Dispatcher [EXPLANATION], throughout the day (for example adding Extra trains to the timetable), as long as all affected parties are informed of the changes before they are scheduled to occur.
+Timetables may be modified by an authorized authority, such as a Dispatcher [EXPLANATION], throughout the day (for example adding non-scheduled Extra trains into the days timetable), as long as all affected parties are informed of the changes before they are scheduled to occur.

 Selective compression of speed (*.pdf)